Repetitive Motion Toolbox Talk

 Contributing Factors

-- Repetition, length of work and speed of which one must work – having to use the same body positions throughout the day, such as bending over or being required to strike awkward movements.
+• Repetition, length of work, and speed at which one must work – Having to use the same body positions throughout the day, such as bending over or being required to strike awkward movements.

-- Excessive exertion – forceful movements can lead to workers that are dealing with strained or torn muscles when tired, this is commonly from tasks that involve a great deal of pushing, pulling, carrying objects or striking frequently.
+• Excessive exertion – Forceful movements can lead to strained or town muscles – especially when tired.
+This is commonly from tasks that involve a great deal of pushing, pulling, carrying objects, or striking frequently.

-- Handling objects – large objects which are difficult to move, including handling poorly designed tools which eventually leads to pain.
+• Handling objects – Large objects that are difficult to move, including handling poorly designed tools, eventually leading to pain.

-- Contact stress – perpetual pressure from hard surfaces or a sharp edge pressed against a part of the body, this is common with office work due to edges of a desk contacting the arms or wrist.
+• Contact stress – Perpetual pressure from hard surfaces or a sharp edge pressed against a part of the body.
+This is common with office work due to the hard edges of a desk repeatedly contacting the arms or wrist.

-- Vibration – caused by machinery and tools that vibrate continually when in use.
-This causes nerve damage and causes the person affected to lose the feeling in their arms and hands over time.
+• Vibration – Some machinery and tools vibrate continually when in use.
+This causes nerve damage and could cause workers to lose feeling in their arms and hands over time.

 Preventing Repetitive Strain Injury

-• Ensure that workers are using tools which are comfortable and easy to use.
+• Ensure that workers are using tools that are comfortable and easy to use.

-• Using tools which reduce vibration, such as anti-vibration tools or gloves.
+• Using tools that reduce vibration, such as anti-vibration tools or gloves.
 Thus, reducing damage to the nerves.

 • Rests at intervals can be used to avoid issues surrounding vibration and repetitive movements.